-As an introduction, a modular home is constructed off-site in a climate-controlled factory in about a few days and anchored on the site after completion.
-Call your new home flat pack, LEGO blocks, or the modular home – they are all the same with noted technical exceptions.
+As an introduction, manufacturers construct modular homes off-site in a factory over just a few days, and anchor them on the site after completion.
+Call your new home flat pack, LEGO blocks, or a modular home—they are all the same, with noted technical exceptions.
 Below are construction methods that laid the bedrocks to three prominent factory-based prefab homes.

 SIP Module-Wise Construction